This year in Philadelphia, 16 children under the age of 18 have been killed in shootings, according to the City Controller’s gun violence dashboard.

 A new pilot program — the Group Violence Intervention Juvenile (GVIJ) program — is focused on ages 12-17 who are most at risk of becoming involved in gun violence.

-Organizers Deion Sumpter and Shondell Revell explain that Group Violence Intervention is an evidence-based violence prevention strategy that relies on a multi-pronged approach — provision of social services, police partnership and encouraging participation.
+Organizers Deion Sumpter and Shondell Revell explain that Group Violence Intervention is an evidence-based prevention strategy that relies on a multi-pronged approach — provision of social services, police partnership and encouraging participation.
 Organizers say this can be achieved through substance abuse counseling, individual and family counseling, behavioral health treatment services, as well as workforce development programs and educational support.

 “What I’m looking forward to most about the GVIJ pilot is the fact that this strategy now has a prevention component,” said Sumpter.
 “My team and I can’t wait to bring this work to our young people who need it most and to make a difference in their lives and their family’s lives.”